 What Is Lasting Power of Attorney?

-There are two types of LPA – the first is property and financial affairs and the second is health and welfare.
+There are two types of LPA-s – the first one is 'property and financial affairs' and the second is 'health and welfare'.
 You can choose to put one or both in place and they apply at different points.